Terms and Conditions of Service

 B. NORMAL FEE AMOUNTS

-If the applicant will be utilizing an existing service that has not been disconnected, service may be changed using the last or next regular scheduled meter reading and a $15.00 change of account fee will be required instead of a $40.00 connect fee.
 The membership fee is refundable upon termination of service and full payment of all amounts owed to the Cooperative.
 The connect or change of account fee is a non-refundable charge.

 C. NON-RESIDENTIAL DEPOSITS AMOUNTS

-Established SECO members with a good credit history making application for existing service will be required to pay a deposit for said service but will not be subject to re-depositing of all their accounts.
+Established members with a good credit history making application for existing service will be required to pay a deposit for said service but will not be subject to re-depositing of all their accounts.

-SECO shall consider the status of the applicant and act according to the following criteria:
+The Cooperative shall consider the status of the applicant and act according to the following criteria:

 1. The deposit amount will be an amount equal to two times the average billing for the service location during the preceding twelve (12) months of normal use.
 If the service address is new and has not had service before, the deposit will be an amount equal to two months estimated usage based on an estimated load factor for that type of account.

-2. An applicant who provides a social security number that is returned as deceased, non-issued, belonging to a person under the age of eighteen (18), or belonging to a person other than the applicant, or is fraudulent, will be asked to provide a valid social security number as well as additional proof of identity (i.e. valid driver’s license, Social Security Card, etc. Applicants who refuse to provide their social security number, if applicable, pose a greater credit risk and shall be charged the maximum deposit.
+2. An applicant who provides a social security number that is returned as deceased, non-issued, belonging to a person under the age of 18, or belonging to a person other than the applicant, or is fraudulent, will be asked to provide a valid social security number as well as additional proof of identity (i.e. valid driver’s license, Social Security Card, etc. Applicants who refuse to provide their social security number, if applicable, pose a greater credit risk and shall be charged the maximum deposit.

 3. Applicants providing a federal identification number, in lieu of a social security number, will be asked to provide proof of identity if they are representing the company for which service is being established and information will be noted accordingly in the Customer Information System.